mulesoft-assets/template-sfdc2sap-account-migration/README.md

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

 As implemented, this Anypoint Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
-The batch job is divided into Process and On Complete stages.
+The batch job is divided into *Process* and *On Complete* stages.
 The integration is triggered by the HTTP endpoint to fetch all the Salesforce Accounts suitable for migration.
 Fetched accounts are passed to the batch as input.
 In the batch the customer is fetched from SAP by its name.
 If it exists, its SAP Account Group is resolved against SAP.
 If it doesn't exist, then new customer number is fetched from SAP.
 Afterwards every such account from Salesforce is sent to SAP in form of iDoc XML where it is asynchronously updated or created.
-Finally during the On Complete stage the Anypoint Template will log output statistics data into the console and send a notification e-mail with the results of the batch execution.
+Finally during the *On Complete* stage the Anypoint Template will log output statistics data into the console and send a notification e-mail with the results of the batch execution.

 # Considerations <a name="considerations"/>

 To make this Anypoint Template run, there are certain preconditions that must be considered.
 All of them deal with the preparations in both, that must be made in order for all to run smoothly.
-**Failling to do so could lead to unexpected behavior of the template.**
+**Failing to do so could lead to unexpected behavior of the template.**

 Before using this Anypoint Template, you may want to check out this [Documentation Page](http://www.mulesoft.org/documentation/display/current/SAP+Connector#SAPConnector-EnablingYourStudioProjectforSAP), that will teach you how to work with SAP and Anypoint Studio.